yong-lim/mmc-staff/_posts/2024-07-29-account-alias.md

 * Log into your admin panel and select the user you want to add the alias to.
 * Select "Add Alternative Emails"
-* Enter the alternative email address
+* Enter the alternative email address and click save

 ![Account alias](/assets/images/account-alias.jpg "account alias")